Thank you for joining the effort!

 What is a "Blessing Kit"?

 The “Blessing Kit” is a simple way individuals can initiate conversations in a way that has meaning for Muslims during Ramadan.
 Each blessing kit contains items of significance, placed personally in the hands of Muslims, dispelling fears and distance through a simple gesture of friendship.
-Your church can have a great impact on refugees this Ramadan.
+You can begin a new friendship with a Muslim in your community this Ramadan.
 Jesus never fails (Acts 17:26-27)!

 Significance of Gift-Giving to Break the Daily Fast (Iftar)